hammerlab/topeology/README.md

 ## Installation

-You can install topeology using [pip](https://pip.pypa.io/en/latest/quickstart.html):
+You can install topeology using [pip]:

 ```sh
 pip install topeology